 Alternative medicine nutraceuticals and supplements are compounds that are available without a prescription and are not licensed by the FDA as drugs.
 They include nutritional supplements, some vitamins, and other compounds sometimes referred to as "natural," "homeopathic," or "alternative" therapies.
 Many of these are no more or less "natural" than many prescription medications and may have side effects.
 It is important to emphasize that because the market for these compounds is less regulated, there is no guarantee that what is on the label is exactly what is in the bottle.
 Other modalities include acupuncture and stress management.

 Glucosamine and chondroitin are components of normal cartilage.
 They are most widely available as sulfate compounds.
 While some clinical trials (particularly in osteoarthritis of the knee) show they may have pain-relieving properties, others have not.
 Exactly how they work (if they do) remains unclear.
 There is no strong scientific evidence supporting the claim that they build bone and cartilage.

 These nutritional supplements are available in pharmacies and health food stores without a prescription.
-Trials showing efficacy have used doses of 1200-1500 mg daily.
 As this market is less regulated than the food and drug market, many preparations exist and the actual quantity of ingredients may vary.
 At least initially, glucosamine and chondroitin appear to be safe and well-tolerated.
 Whether they have a true impact in the management of osteoarthritis remains to be seen and should be discussed with your physician before starting a trial of nutraceuticals.

 Can't find the health information you’re looking for?